 Introduction

 Canopy Housing has engaged hundreds of people in the practical side of retrofit.
 Our volunteers give their time freely, get down and dirty on construction sites, and make retrofit happen.
 It is practical climate action for all.
-The Canopy Guide to Retrofit aims to help other community groups replicate our successful model.
+The Canopy Guide to Retrofit, developed through funding from the Energy Redress Scheme, aims to help other community groups replicate our successful model.

 We believe a just transition is only possible if everybody is involved – the general public, tradespeople, tenants, community organisations, funders, and government – local, regional, and national.